 Bristol-based Duncan Speakman, composer & sound artist, wins Immersive Art and XR Award at BFI London Film Festival

-Massive congratulations to Watershed's Pervasive Media Studio resident Duncan Speakman, who won the BFI London Film Festival's first ever award in the Immersive Art and XR category for his augmented audio walk Only Expansion which uses innovative mobile electronics to remix the sounds around you as you walk through the city, sometimes combining them with emotive music, at other times letting you hear how your city might sound when it’s flooded.
+Massive congratulations to Watershed's Pervasive Media Studio resident Duncan Speakman, who won the BFI London Film Festival's first ever award in the Immersive Art and XR category for his augmented audio walk Only Expansion which uses innovative mobile electronics to remix the sounds around you as you walk through the city.

-A guidebook prompts you to explore the city, choosing your own route while voices of passers-by become a choir, bus brakes create pulsating rhythms or the sounds of Tunisian desert winds blend with the real wind against your skin.
-A visceral and poetic reflection on what it means to live on a planet in crisis, connecting the here to the elsewhere, letting you experience our tangled ecology through sound.
+A guidebook prompts you to explore, choosing your own route while voices of passers-by become a choir, bus brakes create pulsating rhythms or the sounds of Tunisian desert winds blend.
+It's a visceral and poetic reflection on what it means to live on a planet in crisis, connecting the here to the elsewhere, letting you experience our tangled ecology through sound.

 Felix Barrett, Immersive Art and XR Competition President says: “This is the first year that LFF Expanded is giving an award.
 When we were thinking about a film festival giving an award for immersion, we’ve chosen a piece that we feel put us inside a film.
 On a normal grey morning on the South Bank, it transformed the world around us and made it truly cinematic.”